 Why not try some real wasabi from the Wasabi Crop Shop?

 At Wasabi Crop, we are growing a range of Japanese herbs to add a unique flavour to your cuisine.
-These herbs include Mitsuba, Mizuna, Green Perilla, Shiso Perilla and Wasabi Rocket in contrast to the commonly used herbs parsley, basil, thyme, sage, oregano and chives in European cooking.
+These herbs include Mitsuba, Mizuna, Shiso Green Perilla, Shiso Red Perilla and Wasabi Rocket in contrast to the commonly used herbs parsley, basil, thyme, sage, oregano, and chives European cooking.